compose-spec/compose-spec/05-services.md

 ```

 Compose creates matching entry with the IP address and hostname in the container's network
-configuration, which means for Linux `/etc/hosts` will get extra lines:
+configuration, which means for Linux `/etc/hosts` get extra lines:

 ```
 162.242.195.82  somehost